crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 = 0x0000000000000001 // int64(1)
 ```

-However, when performing the same calculations on a 256-bit machine, we need to extend the sign of the int64 value over all unused bits.
+However, when performing the same calculations on a 256-bit machine, we need to extend the sign of the int64 value over all unused bits,
+otherwise the value won't be interpreted correctly.

 ```solidity
                                    extended sign ──┐┌── 64-bit information